science-for-democracy/mapof-elections/docs-source/source/quickstart.rst

 In this section, you will learn how to generate approval elections from different statistical cultures.
 We will start by defining what we mean by an election.

 Formally, an approval election is a pair :math:`E=(C,V)` that consists of a set of candidates :math:`C` and a collection of voters :math:`V`, where each voter approves a certain subset of candidates.
-In practice, an ``ApprovalElection`` is an abstract object that, among others, contains the following fields:
+In practice, an ``ApprovalElection`` is an object that, among others, contains the following fields:

 .. code-block:: python